lindorffs/voidgen/README.md

 # VoidGEN

-A lightweight, LUA powered, 2D game engine.
+A lightweight, LUA powered, 2D game engine built with SDL3.

 ## Usage
 You can download the current unstable version of the engine from the releases page.
 Or build it from source.